TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop-pcs-new.md

 So I called the Woodcraft in Fountain Valley, CA, and mentioned the problem, and before I could say anything more, they told me about how they'd send me home with a saw and a base.
 So I took them up on it, and paid for the saw that evening (it was right before closing).

-The next day (yesterday), I went and picked it up.
+The next day I went and picked it up.
 And let me tell you, the owners there (I assume they're a married couple) are the nicest people you'll ever want to meet.